truveris/sqs/README.md

 			case err <- errch:
 				// do your error thing
 			case body <- ch:
-				// do your thing, body is a bag of bytes fmt.Printf("body: %s", string(body))
+				// do your thing, body is a string fmt.Printf("body: " + body)
 		}
 	}
 }